 3. What would be your top three priorities if elected, and why?

-My top three priorities would be to take a critical look at policies which could lend themselves to cost overruns, concentrate on fixing and improving basic roads and services, and improving consultation and public awareness of city matters.
+My top three priorities would be to take a critical look at policies that could lend themselves to cost overruns, concentrate on fixing and improving basic roads and services, and improving consultation and public awareness of city matters.

 Over the last year alone, we have watched at least two major contracts be awarded to companies who bid low and then asked for substantial budget increases.
 We need to take a hard look at our bidding process and also what is really going to benefit our community.
 Whether or not the Peace River Agreement money directly comes out of our pockets as taxpayers, it is still money that could improve things that would have a significant positive impact on our community.